Table of Contents

 - RuBisCO: Most abundant protein in the biosphere.

-- Enzymes have substrate specificity, optimal temperature, and pH.
+- Enzymes show substrate specificity, optimal temperature, and pH.

 - High temperatures denature enzymes.

-- Enzymes lower activation energy and speed up reactions.
+- Enzymes lower activation energy and speed up biochemical reactions.

-- Nucleic acids: Carry hereditary information, passed from parents to offspring.
+- Nucleic acids: store and transmit hereditary information from parents to offspring.